PostHog/posthog.com/contents/blog/calculating-events-from-users.md

 As a rule of thumb, most fell within the range of 50-100 tracked events per MAU per month.

-We then did a deeper analysis of the different types of customers and came up with the following list of product types and expected events/MAU/month.
+We then did a deeper analysis of the different types of customers and came up with the following list of product types and expected monthly events per MAU.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">